walkerjian/DevPy/README.md

 To get started with the notebooks:

-1. Clone the repository: `git clone https://github.com/your_username/repository_name.git`
+1. Clone the repository: `git clone https://github.com/walkerjian/DevPy/`
-2. Navigate to the repository: `cd repository_name`
+2. Navigate to the repository: `cd DevPy`
 3. Launch Jupyter Notebook or Jupyter Lab and open the desired notebook.
 4. Alternatively, you can run the notebooks directly in Google Colab.